-At the time of the subsurface investigation (February 8, 2018), the site was snow-covered with between approximately 12 to 24 inches of snow.
-As such, detailed site reconnaissance was not able to be performed at the time.
-However, Mr. Peter E. Doumit, P.G., C.P.G., of IGES had previously conducted reconnaissance of the site and the immediate adjacent properties as part of a field mapping exercise for the Spring Park property to the southwest of Lot 44R (IGES, 2017c).
+Mr. Peter E. Doumit, P.G., C.P.G., of IGES conducted reconnaissance of the site and the immediate adjacent properties on May 31, 2018.
 The site reconnaissance was conducted with the intent to assess the general geologic conditions present across the property, with specific interest in those areas identified in the geologic literature and aerial imagery reviews as potential geologic hazard areas.
 Additionally, the site reconnaissance provided the opportunity to geologically map the surficial geology of the area.
-Figure A-2 is a site-specific geologic map of the Lot 44R property and adjacent areas, based upon surficial mapping for previous nearby projects and the results of the Lot 44R subsurface investigation.
+Figure A-2 is a site-specific geologic map of the Lot 74R property and adjacent areas.